MRtrix3/mrtrix3/docs/installation/mac_install.rst

 Install Dependencies
 --------------------

-1. Update MacOS X to version 10.9 (Mavericks) or higher - OpenGL 3.3 will typically not work on older versions
+1. Update MacOS X to version 10.10 (Yosemite) or higher - OpenGL 3.3 will typically not work on older versions

 2. Install XCode from the Apple Store